nikitavoloboev/data/focusing/rules.md

 ## Share
 - Share everything I know and made.
 - Share the link on the appropriate website/forum/subreddit.
 Tweet it.
-Log it in [looking back](../looking-back/looking-back.md).

 ## Share files
 - Temporary shares with [Transfer](https://transfer.sh).